From 'Daring Clare'

-The car lurched backward much faster than Clare expected.
+The car lurched backward much faster than she expected.
 She slammed her foot down.
 With a sudden roar, it hurtled toward the house.
 She swore.
 That was the accelerator, not the brake!
 The world rushed past in a blur and blood pounded in her ears.
 She was no longer on the driveway and the kitchen window was looming.

 And in that moment Clare saw her father’s face.
 Just a brief flash but clearer than she had seen it for ten years.

 She was going to die on the anniversary of his death.
 Her birthday.